Gromov's Compactness Theorem for the Intrinsic Timed-Hausdorff Distance: Background

-By Fr\'echet's Theorem, one immediately has \be d_{\kappa-GH}((X,d_X),(Y,d_Y))\ge d_{GH}((X,d_X),(Y,d_Y)). \ee In fact this notion is biLipschitz equivalent to the Gromov-Hausdorff distance: \be d_{GH}((X,d_X),(Y,d_Y)) \le d_{\kappa-GH}((X,d_X),(Y,d_Y))\le 2 d_{GH}((X,d_X),(Y,d_Y)) \ee for any pair of compact metric-spaces.
-This close relationship with the Gromov-Hausdorff distance is discussed and reproven in the background of \cite{SakSor-Notions} and directly inspired their definition of the intrinsic timed Hausdorff distance using timed-Fr\'echet maps.
+By Fr\'echet's embedding theorem, for any pair of compact metric-spaces one immediately has \be d_{\kappa-GH}((X,d_X),(Y,d_Y))\ge d_{GH}((X,d_X),(Y,d_Y)). \ee In fact, this notion is biLipschitz equivalent to the Gromov--Hausdorff distance: \be d_{GH}((X,d_X),(Y,d_Y)) \le d_{\kappa-GH}((X,d_X),(Y,d_Y))\le 2 d_{GH}((X,d_X),(Y,d_Y)). \ee This close relationship with the Gromov--Hausdorff distance is discussed and reproven in the background of \cite{SakSor-Notions} and directly inspired their definition of the intrinsic timed-Hausdorff distance using timed-Fr\'echet maps.